HyunCafe/odin-todoapp/README.md

 * Ultimately, solve this issue, I initialized a variable outside the function scope to store the fetched columns object.
 Within the getColumns() function, I first checked if the variable had a value, returning the cached value immediately without further processing.
 If the variable was undefined or empty, I then proceeded with the original logic of fetching the columns from the DOM and storing the result in the variable.

 * This change reduced the number of times the function was called and improved the performance of the code, ensuring the state of the task cards was saved correctly.

+## Future Immprovements, or Different Possible Approaches
+* Mobile First: I would have designed this project with Mobile First in mind for best practice (I am now doing this on all future projects)

+* Modularize CSS: I would have broken down the styles.css file into smaller files corresponding to specific components or modules, making the CSS easier to maintain and understand.

+* Utilize a CSS preprocessor or Framework: Instead of using vanilla CSS, I could have explored using a CSS preprocessor or a framework to take advantage of pre-built templates and improve my workflow.

+* Write tests: I should have written more test cases to ensure new features work well with existing ones without causing issues or breaking the application.

+* Incorporate a state management library: As the project grows, managing application state can become complex.
+I would consider using a state management library like Redux or MobX to handle application state more efficiently in the future.